Ethylene9160/SDM5006_SIAC/assignments/chapter4/Q.md

 and the input signal adopts a 4th-order M-sequence with an amplitude of 1.

-When the mean and variance of Gaussian noise $v(k)$ are 0 and 0.5, the parameters are estimated by the maximum likelihood identification method, correlation analysis method recursive gradient correction estimation method, and recursive stochastic Newton method, respectively.
+When the mean and variance of Gaussian noise $v(k)$ are 0 and 0.5, the parameters are estimated by the maximum likelihood identification method, correlation analysis method, recursive gradient correction estimation method, and recursive stochastic Newton method, respectively.